-Lanarkshire Housing Association Ltd, a Scottish Charity (Scottish Charity Number SC042523), a registered society under the Co-operative and Community Benefit Societies Act 2014 with Registered Number 1941R(S) and having our Registered Office at 191 Brandon Street, Motherwell, ML1 1RS, we take the issue of security and data protection very seriously and strictly adhere to guidelines published in the (Data Protection Act of 1998) and the General Data Protection Regulation (EU) 2016/679 which is applicable from the 25th May 2018, together with any domestic laws subsequently enacted.
+Lanarkshire Housing Association Ltd, a Scottish Charity (Scottish Charity Number SC042523), a registered society under the Co-operative and Community Benefit Societies Act 2014 with Registered Number 1941R(S) and having our Registered Office at 191 Brandon Street, Motherwell, ML1 1RS, we take the issue of security and data protection very seriously and strictly adhere to guidelines published in the UK GDPR and Data Protection Act of 2018, (the 2018 Act), together with any domestic laws subsequently enacted.

-We are notified as a Data Controller with the Office of the Information Commissioner under registration number Z5205173 and we are the data controller of any personal data that you provide to us.
+We are registered as a Data Controller with the Office of the Information Commissioner under registration number Z5205173 and we are the data controller of any personal data that you provide to us.